dejuata/dejuata/README.md

 ## ⚡ I'm a Web Developer! ⚡

-- 💻 I'm currently working in Opal Group S.A.S.
+- 💻 I'm currently working in SIESA.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Improve my skills in Golang
+- 🥅 2021 Goals: Improve my skills in Angular, React and Python
-- ⚡ Fun fact: I love play guitar / piano
+- ⚡ Fun fact: I love LOL XD

 ### Connect with me: